broekema41/obsidian-vcf-contacts/README.md

 For a breakdown of our testing approach, structure, and goals, see:
 👉 [our testing strategy](assets/docs/testing-strategy.md)

 ---

+## 🌟 Support & Get Involved

+We rely on our community to keep this project free and moving forward.
+If you believe in what we’re building, now’s the perfect time to step out of the shadows and help shape the future of this plugin!

+Spread the word, connect us with sponsors, or simply share your enthusiasm, your support matters.

+Ready to make a difference?
+[Sign up here.](https://tally.so/r/mR6rKj)

+---

 <!-- TOC --><a name="-acknowledgements"></a>